frankshearar/Home/Enable-.NET-Core-2.0-projects-to-work-with-.NET-Framework-4.6.1-compatible-packages.md

 NuGet detects this and outputs an error (**NU1003**):
 ```
-The project uses 'AssetTargetFallback' along with deprecated 'PackageTargetFallback' to specify compatible targets to be used when restoring packages.
-This is not supported.
-Please remove 'PackageTargetFallback' references from the project environment and re-run restore.
+PackageTargetFallback and AssetTargetFallback cannot be used together.
+Remove PackageTargetFallback(deprecated) references from the project environment.
 ```